PX4/PX4-user_guide/en/assembly/quick_start_pixhawk5x.md

 Connect the output of the *PM02D Power Module* (PM board) that comes with the Standard Set to one of the **POWER** port of *Pixhawk 5X* using the 6-wire cable.

 The PM02D input **2~6S** will be connected to your LiPo battery.

-Note that the PM board does not supply power to the + and - pins of **FMU PWM-OUT** for servo control.
-Please use a voltage regulator (BEC) to the + and - pin of the **FMU PWM-OUT** if servo control is needed.
+Note that the PM board does not supply power to the + and - pins of **FMU PWM-OUT**.
+If using a plane or rover, the **FMU PWM-OUT** will need to be separately powered in order to drive servos for rudders, elevons etc.
+This can be done by connecting the 8 pin power (+) rail of the **FMU PWM-OUT** to a voltage regulator (for example, a BEC equipped ESC or a standalone 5V BEC or a 2S LiPo battery).

 :::note
-If using a plane or rover, the 8 pin power (+) rail of **FMU PWM-OUT** will need to be separately powered in order to drive servos for rudders, elevons etc.
-To do this, the power rail needs to be connected to a BEC equipped ESC or a standalone 5V BEC or a 2S LiPo battery.
-Be careful with the voltage of servo you are going to use here.
+The power rail voltage must be appropriate for the servo being used!
 :::

 PIN & Connector | Function